jhradilek/vim-mallard/README.markdown

 ## Installation

+### Installing Syntax Files Using Vundle

+To install the included syntax files by using the [Vundle](https://github.com/gmarik/vundle) plug-in manager, add the following line to your **~/.vimrc**:

+    Bundle 'jhradilek/vim-syntax'

+Then run the following command in Vim:

+    :BundleInstall

+### Installing Syntax Files Manually

 Syntax files are locally stored in the **~/.vim/syntax/** directory.
 To make sure that this directory exists, type the following at a shell prompt:

     install -d ~/.vim/syntax/